 Faith Kearns is a scientist and science communication specialist with the Institute.
 She writes about water, wildfire, climate change, and people.
 Her work has been published at New Republic, On Being, Bay Nature, and more.
-Her book Getting to the Heart of Science Communication was recently released by Island Press.
+Kearns is the author of the award-winning book Getting to the Heart of Science Communication (Island Press).
 She hosts the Water Talk podcast with Mallika Nocco and Sam Sandoval.

 Faith previously developed science communication projects at the Ecological Society of America, served as a AAAS Science and Policy Fellow at the U.S. Department of State, managed a wildfire research and outreach center at UC Berkeley, and bridged science and policy advocacy efforts at the Pew Charitable Trusts.